Baby Shower Gift Ideas in Canada for 2026: What to Get and What to Skip

 What is the typical price range for essential baby gear in Canada?

-Mid-range strollers typically run $300–$600 CAD, while higher-end travel system options can push past $1,000.
-Car seats range from about $200–$500 CAD depending on the brand and features.
-Cribs land between $200–$700+ CAD depending on materials and design.
-Knowing these price points helps when you're organizing a group gift or deciding how much to contribute toward a registry item — and industry data suggests the average Canadian baby shower gift falls somewhere in the $50–$100 range, so pooling with a few other guests to cover a big-ticket item is always a smart approach.
+Mid-range strollers run $300–$600 CAD; higher-end travel systems can exceed $1,000.
+Car seats range from $200–$500 CAD, and cribs from $200–$700+ depending on materials.
+The average Canadian baby shower gift falls in the $50–$100 range, so pooling with a few other guests to cover a big-ticket registry item is always a smart approach.

 Keep reading